Recruitment & probation

 Implementation of the scheme does not breach employment legislation.
 The Equality Act permits this kind of positive action and favourable treatment to this Group.
 Remember, that although disabled candidates who meet the essential criteria on the person specification are guaranteed an interview, they are not guaranteed a job offer.
 The disabled candidate must be considered on the merits of their application.

 4. Anyone will be able to declare themselves as disabled so they can get an interview.
 How will we make sure that this does not happen?

 Candidates are given the legal definition of what a disability is in the application form and are asked to tick the box, only if they comply with the definition.
 The application also makes it clear that any false declaration may result in any offer of appointment being withdrawn.

 5. Who will pay for the cost of the extra interview expenses this will involve?

-For academic posts, the cost will be met, as normal, by Human Resources.
+For academic posts, the cost will be met, as normal, by People and Organisational Development.
 For all other positions, the cost will be met by the Department.
 Please remember that for a number of support services positions, applicants are generally from the local area and are not eligible for interview expenses.
 Please also remember, that telephone interviews may be used in incidences where it would be too costly to ask the individual to attend the interview on campus.